klefstad-teaching/cs122b-service-test/README.md

 ./gradlew     test --tests *TestClassName

 Example for HW1:
- gradlew test --tests BasicTest
+ gradlew test --tests *BasicTest
 ~~~

 - This will run all tests named `TestClassName` and will output a html report and a xml report in a newly create report folder
-- Right now the folder needs to be deleted to run the test again, There is a gradle option that will be added after some testing that will automatically delete the folder before the test runs.
+- The report folder is now Deleted before the test runs ensuring the tests run.